Unsogoodday/sc_tutorials/README.md

-My passion to bioinformatics started when I realized that the core treatment of disease is only possible via computational approach.
-As a medical student immersed in neurology and computer science, single cell RNA sequencing was the perfect introduction to computational biology since 2024, as I joined SNU LIT as a research assistant.
-Even though I took a leave after 6-month stint to serve in ROK army, my passion didn't fade away.
-Making the most of my spare time in the barracks, I'm brushing up on my single cell analysis skills while practicing what I didn't reach in the lab.
-In this repository, I record my practice files, ranging from scanpy and scVI tutorials to metadata project of human seizure brain samples.
+# Bioinformatics Practice Repository

+> Medical student (neurology + CS) building reproducible single-cell RNA-seq workflows.
+> Research assistant at SNU Lab of Immune Tolerance (2024).
+Currently serving in the ROK Army.

+My interest in bioinformatics began when I realized that lasting progress in treating disease requires computational approaches as much as clinical ones.
+As a medical student focused on neurology and computer science, I was introduced to computational biology through single-cell RNA sequencing during my time as a research assistant at SNU’s Lab of Immune Tolerance (LIT) in 2024.
+Although I paused my research after six months to serve in the ROK Army, my motivation has remained.
+In my spare time, I continue refining my single-cell analysis skills and practicing techniques I could not fully explore in the lab.

+## What's inside
+This repository collects my practice work, including:
+- **Scanpy** tutorials (single-cell preprocessing and clustering)
+- **scVI** tutorials (deep generative modeling of scRNA-seq)
+- **Metadata project**: human seizure brain samples

+## Roadmap
+- [ ] Trajectory inference of neuronal cell types (PAGA, diffusion maps)
+- [ ] Robust integration of seizure scRNAseq with EEG
+- [ ] Differential expression & annotation notes
+- [ ] Better versioning (tags, CHANGELOG)